By using Replypad, you agree to our Cookie Policy.

 All these options are available from the toolbar:

-• For more details see Conversation priority.
+• For more details see Ticket priority.

-Reassign the conversation
+Reassign the ticket

 • Perhaps it is assigned to you, but you think it should be handled by some other user.

-Snooze a conversation
+Snooze a ticket

-To snooze a conversation, see Snooze conversations.
+To snooze a ticket, see Snooze tickets.

-Dismiss conversation
+Dismiss ticket

 Dismiss while posting a reply